github/docs/content/billing/managing-billing-for-your-github-account/connecting-an-azure-subscription-to-your-enterprise.md

 1. Under "Payment Information", click **Add Azure Subscription**.
 1. To sign in to your Microsoft account, follow the prompts.
 1. Review the "Permissions requested" prompt.
 If you agree with the terms, click **Accept**.
-1. Under "Select a subscription", select the Azure Subscription ID that you want to connect to your enterprise.
+1. Under "Select a subscription", select the Azure Subscription ID that you want to connect to your enterprise. {% data variables.product.company_short %}'s Subscription Permission Validation requests read-only access to display the list of available subscriptions.
+To select an Azure subscription, you must have owner permissions to the subscription.
+If the default tenant does not have the right permissions, you may need to specify a different tenant ID.
+For more information, see [Microsoft identity platform and OAuth 2.0 authorization code flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code) in Microsoft Docs.
 1. Click **Connect**.

 ## Disconnecting your Azure subscription from your enterprise account